TylerWanta/chat-react-go/README.md

 # chat-react-go
-Chat app written with React and Go
+Simple live chat app written with React and Go